-The Georgia Truck Accident Guide was created by The Gunnels Law Firm to help injured residents obtain maximum compensation.
+The Georgia Truck Accident Guide was created by Gunnels Injury Law to help injured residents obtain maximum compensation.
 Call our office today to schedule a free consultation.

 Driving on the road with a truck can be very frightening when they are doing something they’re not supposed to be doing.
 These vehicles are massive and an accident with one of them can be catastrophic.
 If you have made your way to this page, it is probably because you have been seriously hurt in a truck accident.
 We want to express how very sorry we are.
 Our Atlanta truck accident lawyer is here to help you get through this difficult time.
 We will do everything in our power to go after the liable party’s insurance company and get you the result you need.
 Your compensation will cover your lost wages, medical bills, and pain and suffering.
 After you read up about your case, please do not hesitate to give us a call to set up a free initial consultation with our lawyer.

 To have a successful case, you need to bring your claim or settle it in civil court within the given amount of time.
 In Georgia, your given amount of time (or statute of limitations) is two years from the date of the truck accident.
 That means you are given a deadline in which to either bring your claim or have it settled.
 If you wait past the two year deadline, you lose your right to compensation.
 We suggest hiring an attorney as soon as possible so that they have as much time as possible to build you a strong case.